-Ecclesiastes 12:13 Now all has been heard; here is the conclusion of the matter: Fear God and keep his commandments, for this is the whole [duty] of man.
+Ecclesiastes 12:13 Now, all has been heard; here is the conclusion of the matter: Fear God and keep his commandments, for this is the whole [duty] of man.
 14 For God will bring every deed into judgment, including every hidden thing, whether it is good or evil.

-- 8. To fear God means:
+9. To fear God means:

 - To take Him and His commandments seriously

 - To know that "your sin will find you out"

 - To know that every sin, though it can be forgiven, carries consequences.

-- 9. The lack of fearing God opened the gate to many side roads, and many dead ends.